Skip to main content

 Third, focus on context.
 Generic AI tools need to understand your specific business reality to deliver value.

 The companies succeeding with AI aren't smarter or richer.
-They just recognised that implementation matters more than capability, and context matters more than features.
+They just recognised that implementation matters more than capability, and the true cost of AI matters more than the initial quote.

 The research interviewed 150 executives, surveyed 350 employees, and analysed 300 individual AI projects.
 The patterns are clear.